sternmotor/borgserver/README.md

 ------------------------------

-One initial user account is hard wired into the image: "borg" (UID 1000) - this is a "borg-admin" (see multi-user below) account, therefore allowed to create and run any repository under `/repo`.
+One initial user account is hard wired into the image: "borg" (UID 1000) - this account is  allowed to create and run any repository under `/repos/borg`.

 1. set up a comma-separated list of allowed SSH public keys for the "borg" account via environment variable `BORG_SSHKEYS` - here, an example snippet